Rifugio Pordenone

 Mountain bikers can reach the hut by pedaling and, from there, take several trails.
 The Pordenone also serves as a rental, with prior reservation.

-Opening period
+Opening season

 It can be visited approximately from mid-June to the end of September.
-Opening days vary, in some cases the shelter is only open on weekends, so prior contact is necessary to see if it is possible to go there.
+Opening days vary, in some cases the hut is only open on weekends, so prior contact is necessary to see if it is possible to go there.

 The interiors and rooms